 This method is similar to fullBackupTo:MBytes: except that the output file is written compressed in gzip format.
-See fullBackupCompressedTo:

-To Verify a Backup is Readable
+Verifying a Backup is Readable

 To verify that a backup file is readable, use the GemStone utility copydbf.
 You can conserve disk space and reduce disk activity by specifying /dev/null as the destination.
 For instance: